angular/angular/aio/content/guide/structural-directives.md

 The `IfLoadedDirective` definition declares the static field `ngTemplateGuard_state`, which expresses the narrowing behavior.
 Within the `AppComponent` template, the `*ifLoaded` structural directive should render this template only when `state` is actually `Loaded<Person>`.
-The type guard allows the type checker to infer that the acceptable type of `state` within the template is a `Loaded<T>`, and further infer that `T` must be an instance of `Person`.
+The type guard lets the type checker infer that the acceptable type of `state` within the template is a `Loaded<T>`, and further infer that `T` must be an instance of `Person`.

 {@a narrowing-context-type}